vianaxabreu/attendance_page/docs/README.md

----
-layout: page
-title: "Student Attendance Tracker"
-permalink: /attendance/
----

 # 📊 Student Attendance Tracker with GitHub Authentication

 ## Project Overview
 A web-based attendance system designed to automate and simplify student attendance collection using GitHub login, QR codes, and Google Sheets integration.

 ## Problem Statement
-Traditional attendance methods are inefficient, error-prone, and tedious.
-This project provides a digital solution where students authenticate with their GitHub accounts and their attendance is logged automatically into a Google Sheet, complete with timestamps and session identifiers.
+Traditional attendance methods in paper written is inefficient, error-prone, and tedious.
+This project provides a digital solution where students authenticate with their GitHub accounts and their attendance is logged automatically into a Google Sheet, complete with timestamps.

 ## 🏗️ Solution Architecture